 Lack of transparency and inefficiency cause a ton of headaches and cost a ton of money.
 If your brand appears next to toxic content, your brand suffers (and could face PR backlash).
 If your ads aren't served efficiently, you probably pay too much to serve them.

 In both cases, a heavy dose of ad transparency into the ad path and ad destination helps.

 Let's return to our auto industry example.
 Looking at Ford, the brand spent almost $4 million on ads in the last month.

 We can see exactly which sites its ads appeared on.
 If there are any problematic sites, we can identify them at a glance.
 We can also see exactly how creatives appeared on sites.
 That helps us ensure ads don't run next to offensive content.

 Additionally, we can click on individual sites and see the ad paths for creatives served on that site.
 This could help us determine where middlemen are eating up our ad budget.
 Or, it could give us leverage to negotiate better rates with ad networks.

-In short, this type of visibility translates into real dollars and cents.
+In short, this type of visibility into brand strategy translates into real dollars and cents.

 Want to See Real Examples of Legit Ad Intelligence in Action?

 Subscribe to our Brand of the Week report.
 Each week, we analyze a top brand’s ad strategy using real-time data.
 Don’t miss it.

 An out-of-the-box thinker with a love for disruptive ideas, Jordan's background spans PR and events for the wedding & hospitality industry in Los Angeles and Scottsdale and also launching one of America's most unique food trucks.
 She jumped from the food start-up scene to the tech start-up scene in 2013 to join one of the most unique companies in ad tech.
 Jordan is a graduate of the University of California, Santa Barbara with a Bachelor of Arts in Communication.